Skip to main content

 Some will be specific to some "etype" of actors such as "eco-info" to set the collectable information of a crate or "spring-height" to set the height of a blue eco jump pad to name a few.

-Testing the existing actors
+Testing the Existing Actors

-As a first test for actors, I'll simply be moving the 3 existing ones in the "jsonc" to my level.
+As a first test for actors, I'll simply be moving the 3 existing ones in the .jsonc to my level.
 Using the empty method, I'll set their position precisely where I want them in the level.

-Setting the empties in blender
+Setting the Empties in Blender

 Here's my empties all set in Blender:

-I usually use cubes for "crate" and spheres for "money" for example.
+I usually use cubes for crate and spheres for money for example.

-Copying the position in the "jsonc"
+Copying the Position to the .jsonc

 Link to the commit: 028cd45192dec59b716ae286bd970d2245d1eb03

-Testing in-game
+Testing In-Game

 You'll now be greeted with a whole lot of…